 How Warm Tones Influence Comfort and Relaxation

-- A lamp shade diffusing Amber glow
+- A lamp shade that makes everything glow amber, like a good whiskey.

 The Impact of Cool Whites on Focus and Energy